The standing dumbbell calf raise is a good exercise for those who don’t have access to a calf raise machine or smith machine.

-The gastrocnemius is the visible muscle of the calf, connecting to the knee and the soleus runs the entire length of the lower leg and lies underneath the gastrocnemius.
+- The Gastrocnemius is the larger, more visible muscle of the calf.
+It forms the bulge in the upper part of the lower leg and is responsible for the diamond-shaped appearance.

-Standing calf raises focus on the gastrocnemius, and Sitting raises mainly target the soleus,
+Standing calf raises mainly focus on the gastrocnemius, while sitting raises mainly target the soleus.

 There are many other variations of weighted calf raises, you just need to grab a barbell, a pair of kettlebell.